Dark Matter (S)pins the Planet

 respectively, where \( a \) and \( b \) are dimensional constants dependent on the system's state, and \( T \) is the equilibrium temperature.

-This conclusion applies to certain planetary systems that have evolved long enough to transition from an initial non-equilibrium state to a near-equilibrium state (NES) \citep{Moreau1990} and are progressing toward a Non-equilibrium Steady State \citep{BIANCA2012359} .
-Since the energy input from dark matter and the host star remains stable over long timescales, it does not disrupt the planet’s NES.
-This can be equivalently described as an additional temperature term, beyond the cosmic background temperature, slowly evolving with the environment.
-Consequently, the planetary system's approach to thermodynamic equilibrium naturally follows this evolution.
-Under this assumption, the conclusions from \cite{landau2013statistical} remain valid.
+Our conclusions apply to mature planetary systems that have evolved long enough to reach a quasi-static equilibrium.
+This state is maintained because the primary energy inputs—from the host star and ambient dark matter—are stable over the long timescales of planetary evolution, and therefore do not significantly perturb the system.
+Under these conditions, the planet's evolution can be viewed as passing through a continuous sequence of thermodynamic equilibrium states.
+This justifies the application of standard statistical mechanics principles, such as those described in \cite{landau2013statistical}, to model its behavior.

 Here, we do not consider translational motion, allowing us to focus on the effect of increased temperature on rotational motion.
-This approach provides an upper bound on the spin acceleration without being constrained by the ratio of translational to rotational velocity, as this ratio is clearly a free parameter.
+This approach provides an upper bound on the spin acceleration without being constrained by the ratio of translational to rotational velocity, as this ratio can clearly be treated as a free parameter.
 In this idealized model, incorporating the dark matter energy injection mechanism introduced in the previous section is the central topic of this work.